-- Wear shoes in public locker rooms and showers.
+Wear Footwear like Flip-Flops in public locker rooms and showers.

-- Purchase wide shoes that don't cramp your Toes.
+Purchase Roomy shoes that don’t cramp your Toes.

-- If your job requires you to wear Close-Toe shoes, such as work boots, take off your shoes and let your Feet air out when you get home.
+If your job requires you to wear Closed-Toe shoes, such as work Boots, take off your Shoes and let your Feet air out when you get home.